 • Soho Beach House Canouan, in the Grenadines

-A France-U.S. citizen, Samantha speaks conversational French.
+A dual France-U.S. citizen, Samantha speaks conversational French.
 She is an Advanced Open-Water certified scuba diver.

 The last name rhymes with “far away.”